 Phase 2A of public roadway construction includes a half section of Mattawoman Drive with two lanes of travel in each direction, from its intersection with Cattail Way to its intersection with US 301 (Robert Crain Highway).
 The ultimate configuration of Mattawoman Drive will be constructed with the development of the multifamily building to be located at the northern end of Daffodil Court.
 The phasing plan shows that Phase 2A will be completed prior to the 250th residential dwelling unit building permit.
-Condition 30 of PPS 4-11004 requires a traffic signal warrant analysis at the intersection of Mattawoman Drive and Robert Crain Highway at that time.
+Condition 30 of PPS 4-11004 will require a traffic signal warrant analysis at the intersection of Mattawoman Drive and Robert Crain Highway at that time.

 Phase 3 of public roadway construction includes the construction of Cattail Way from the Timothy Branch crossing to its intersection with Missouri Avenue, at the easternmost bounds of the subject site.
 The most recent phasing plan shows that Phase 3 will be completed prior to the 455th residential dwelling unit building permit.
-This is consistent with timing specified in Conditions 10 and 33 of 4-11004, which respectively require construction of a half-section of Cattail Way along the frontage of the SAARC park parcel, and Cattail Way's crossing over Timothy Branch.
-However, based on the reduction of the overall number of dwelling units in Stephen's Crossing development with the approval of this PPS, the frontage improvements for the SAARC, including the half-section of Cattail Way, shall be complete prior to the 437th residential dwelling unit building permit.
-This will be required through an amended RFA by Condition 10 of this PPS.
-The half-section of Cattail Way may need to be built concurrently with the rest of the part of Cattail Way that is in this phase, including the crossing over Timothy Branch.
-Therefore, the applicant should consider completing the entirety of the Phase 3 roadway construction prior to the 437th residential dwelling unit building permit as well.
-It is anticipated that the units approved with this PPS will be constructed prior to Phase 3.
+However, based on the subject plan's proposal to reduce the overall number of dwelling units in the Stephen's Crossing development, it is recommended that Timothy Branch Crossing and the frontage improvements for SAARC be complete prior to the 437th residential dwelling unit building permit.
+It is anticipated that the units evaluated with this PPS will be constructed prior to Phase 3.